 My essay The Books in the Basement is in the collection My Einstein: Essays by Twenty-four of the World's Leading Thinkers on the Man, His Work, and His Legacy.
 Two others, Worshipping in the Church of Einstein (or How I Found Fischbeck's Rule) and On the Trail of the Illuminati: A Journalist's Search for The Conspiracy That Rules the World, were published in the anthology Secrets of Angels and Demons.

 I described some of my thoughts about science writing in Inside the Black Box, which appeared in a different form in The Field Guide to Science Writing.
-I am co-founder of the Santa Fe Science Writing Workshop.
+I am co-founder of the Santa Fe Science Writing Workshop, and I appear on bloggingheads.tv for a show called Science Faction.
+Fire in the Mind, a blog I wrote during 2013, is at Discover.com.
 My observations about Santa Fe politics and other matters are posted in The Santa Fe Review, which includes glimpses of the surroundings through my web cam.